bgeneto/ci4-sanitize/README.md

 ## Configuration

-Global sanitization rules can be defined in a custom configuration file (e.g., Sanitization.php).
-The library loads these rules automatically in the `Sanitizer` constructor:
+Global sanitization rules can be defined in a custom configuration file (`Sanitization.php`).
+This file can be created after package installation via `php spark sanitize:publish` CLI command.
+The library loads these rules automatically in the `Sanitize` constructor:

 ```php
 <?php